beeva-arturomartinez/beeva-best-practices/backend/java/README.md

 - Use terminology applicable to the domain of solutions and/or of the problem.
 It is advisable to use computer terms, algorithms, patterns names, and other mathematical terms, i.e. choose technical names to define technical stuff.
 However when there is not a programming term for what is being done, we should use a domain name of the problem.
 Many developers make the mistake of creating generic terms for concepts when there are already perfectly useable terms in the domain.
 For example, if our users relate to their customers as consumers, we have to use the term *Customer* for the corresponding class, not *Client*.

 - Some names have a meaning by themselves, but this is a rare case.
 Generally, they must be included in a context, in classes, functions and namespaces with appropriate names.
 For example, consider the variables *firstname*, *lastname*, *street*, *number*, *city* and *country*.
-When combined, it becoumes obvious that they refer to an address, but if the variable *number* is used in isolation on a method, we might not be able to identify that is a part of an address.
+When combined, it becomes obvious that they refer to an address, but if the variable *number* is used in isolation on a method, we might not be able to identify that is a part of an address.
 In this case, the best course of action would be to create the *Address* class, so it would be clear that the variables belong to a broader concept.

 - Short names are usually more appropriate than the extensive, provided they are clear.
 For example, the names *AccountAddress* and *ClientAddress* are perfect for instances of the class *Address*, but do not serve as the class name. *Address* serves better as the class name.